Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 5. Find the app key `ida:AppKey` and replace the value with the key for the application from the Azure portal.
 6. Find the app key `ida:Tenant` and replace the value with the domain of your tenant.
 6. If you changed the base URL of the TodoListWebApp sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.
-7. In `Startup.Auth.cs`, comment out the fist line: `// #define SingleTenantApp`.
+7. In `Startup.Auth.cs`, comment out the first line: `// #define SingleTenantApp`.
 Indeed, the code you cloned corresponds to the multi-tenant version of the sample.
 We use conditional compilation to include or exclude the corresponding lines of code which are marked by comments.
-The effect of uncommenting this first line will be have to change the value for the `Authority` to the single-tenant version, and omit the line relating to `ValidateIssuer` in `TokenValidationParameters`.
+The effect of uncommenting this first line will be to change the value for the `Authority` to the single-tenant version, and omit the line relating to `ValidateIssuer` in `TokenValidationParameters`.

 ### Step 4:  Run the sample